 Brainwaves: A Look Inside the Mind

-Brainwaves are produced by electrical impulses emitted in the brain by neurons.
-These electrical emissions interact and communicate with each other.
+Brainwaves are produced by oscillating electrical impulses emitted in the brain by neurons and neural tissue.
+These electrical oscillations aka: waves interact and communicate with each other.

-The frequency of this communication, or oscillation, between these emissions is measured in cycles per second known as hertz (Hz).
+The frequency of this communication is called neural oscillation and is measured in cycles per second known as hertz (Hz).

 The most common brainwave frequencies: Delta, Theta, Alpha, Beta, and Gamma are always present and intermingling.
 Because of this, what determines the distinct brainwave state you are in at any given period of time is the predominate frequency that is being emitted.